 Acoustics is an enormously complex subject.
 It is physics after all.

-To go into anything more than a very basic level for this article would be both prohibitively difficult to write (book-length) and ludicrously dense with formulas, graphs and specific scientific language.
-We’re not acousticians: which is an entire discipline in and of itself.
+To go into anything more than a fundamental level for this article would be both prohibitively difficult to write (book-length) and ludicrously dense with formulas, graphs and specific scientific language.
+I’m not an acoustician: which is an entire discipline in and of itself.

 First up, let’s go over some general acoustic principles, tips & tricks.

-We’ve noticed that a lot of people seem to be under the impression that you need to create a completely dead room with absolutely no reflections.
-This is drastic overkill!
+We’ve noticed that many people seem to be under the impression that you need to create a completely dead room with absolutely no reflections—drastic overkill!
 You don’t need to create an anechoic chamber.

-Some of the previous articles we’ve posted on here have been more of a straightforward list of “what to buy”.
-Acoustic treatment is far too complicated and variable to have a simple list like in the microphones article.
+Some of the previous articles we’ve posted here about interfaces, microphones, or headphones have been more of a detailed list of “what to buy”.
+Acoustic treatment is far too complicated and variable to have a simple list like this.